Dalton2727/dalton2727.github.io/README.md

 This is a website created for an assignment for Comp 333, a Software Engineering course at Wesleyan University.

+Our app is designed to be an online budgeting system, where students can track the meal points they have spent and how that fits into their monthly budget.

+When you log into the app, you are taken to our budgeting demo.
+From there you can navigate around the app with the navbar.
+Certain pages in the navbar are only available if you are on a related page (such as the reviews, edit reviews, write reviews, comments and ratings page).
+We created a social component for the app with our ratings page which allows the user to see public data as well as their own.
+Our CRUD functionality is mostly through our reviews page, the user can write/edit/delete their own reviews and interact with reviews through comments.

 The work for this project was split 50/50

 <img width="1085" alt="image" src="https://github.com/user-attachments/assets/192a395f-5754-4314-9a64-40ea8d5566d1" />